-The impact and repercussions of the Lebanese civil war appears in this novel on both men and women.
+The repercussions of the Lebanese civil war are demonstrated in this novel in both the lives of men and women.
 War increases the suffering of women, the brutality of men and their repressive authority toward women.
 This is reflected in the personality of Zahra, the Shiite woman.
-She saw from her aunt Safieh’s room on the roof of the neighboring building a sniper carrying a rifle.
-Standing in fear, she asked herself: “What will make the sniper distract from pointing the gun and open his mouth of surprise?”
-(Al-Shiekh, 2004, 185).
-Zahra used her feminine ruse and seduction; she took off her clothes, drew a towel around her waist, a towel on her head and walked singing across from him half naked.
-She was able to seduce him and have thrilling sex with him on the dirty floor of an abandoned building.
-She has reached with him sexual ecstasy that she did not experience since thirty years: “I shouted: What happened to me on the dirty floor in an abundant building full of horror, sadness and death?
-My body is irritating for the first time in thirty years, pleasure has shaken it, and it seems like it is watching me (Al-Shiekh 2004, 182).
+She saw from her aunt, Safieh’s room on the roof of the neighboring building, a sniper carrying a rifle.
+Standing in fear, she asked herself: “What will make the sniper distract from pointing the gun and opening his mouth of surprise?”.
+Zahra used her powers of seduction.
+She takes off her clothes, draws a towel around her waist, a towel on her head and walks singing across from him half-naked.
+She seduces him and they have ‘thrilling’ sex on the dirty floor of an abandoned building.
+She experiences sexual ecstasy for the first time in thirty years and states: “I shouted: What happened to me on the dirty floor in an abundant building full of horror, sadness and death?
+My body is irritating for the first time in thirty years, pleasure has shaken it, and it seems like it is watching me.
 Strangely enough, Zahra was a victim of the war in spirit and body.
-Not only did this weaken her resolve, it led her to struggle with Schizophrenia before dying.
-On one hand, she hated everything brought on by war, but on the other, she enjoyed being with Sami the sniper who symbolizes war and sexual desire; something she did not enjoy before the war with other men: “Why I did not feel this pleasure before and did not cling to the back of a man on a normal bed, while I cling to the back of the sniper?”
-(Al-Sheikh 189, 2004).
-Zahra underwent sexual obsession and psychiatric disorder and was addicted on having sex with the sniper.
-She considered it as a way to overlook and erase her past: “I was screaming, screaming without letting him hear me: O sniper... sitting on me like a lofty mountain without weight, digging deep trenches in my body; can you dig deeper and deeper until you open another outlet in my body, in order to let away these long fearful moments and the planted images inside me with its colors, forms, effects, which no longer budge (Al-Sheikh, 2004, 190)
+Not only did this sexual event weaken her resolve, it leads to her struggle with schizophrenia before she dies.
+On one hand, she hates everything brought on by war, but on she enjoyed being with Sami, the sniper who symbolizes both war and sexual desire; something she did not enjoy before the war with other men.
+This can be seen in the excerpt: “Why I did not feel this pleasure before and did not cling to the back of a man on a normal bed, while I cling to the back of the sniper?”.
+Zahra underwent sexual obsession and struggled with schizophrenia.
+She is constructed as being obsessed with having sex with the sniper, Sami.
+She considered it as a way to overlook and erase her past.
+“I was screaming, screaming without letting him hear me: O sniper... sitting on me like a lofty mountain without weight, digging deep trenches in my body; can you dig deeper and deeper until you open another outlet in my body, in order to let away these long fearful moments and the planted images inside me with its colors, forms, effects, which no longer budge.

 This sex scene is absurd, shaped with dirtiness and male brutality.
-It reveals the psychological disorder of Zahra and her alienation from her body and community, because of past traumas and severe nightmares resulting from the suppression of her father.
+It reveals the psychological disorder of Zahra and her alienation from her body and community, because of past traumas and nightmares resulting from the oppression of her father.
 The dirty place where she had sex in the abandoned building and the identity of her partner the sniper, refer to the mania of which Zahra was suffering.
-The deserted and dirty place symbolizes the disruptive relationship between the two and foresees a tragic and unsuccessful end to this seasonal relationship dictated by war.
+The deserted and dirty place symbolizes the disruptive relationship between the two and predicts a tragic and unsuccessful end to this seasonal relationship dictated by war.